 This section is an overview of Accounts on Algorand.
 It reviews core terminology and guides developers on how to interpret these terms in different contexts.

 Keys and Addresses¶

-Algorand keys use Ed25519 high-speed, high-security elliptic-curve signatures.
-They are produced through standard, open-source cryptographic libraries packaged with each of the SDKs.
-The creation algorithm takes a random value as input and outputs two 32-byte arrays, representing a public key and its associated private key.
+Algorand uses Ed25519 high-speed, high-security elliptic-curve signatures.
+The keys are produced through standard, open-source cryptographic libraries packaged with each of the SDKs.
+The key generation algorithm takes a random value as input and outputs two 32-byte arrays, representing a public key and its associated private key.
 These are also referred to as a public/private key pair.
 These keys perform important cryptographic functions like signing data and verifying signatures.